TM-Vision/tm-digital-robot-publish/README.md

 -   TM Simulator(TMflow) 2.22 installed on Windows 10
 -   Python 3.10 installed on the PC running Isaac Sim
--   Visual Studio Code installed on the PC running Isaac Sim
+-   Visual Studio Code and Git installed on the PC running Isaac Sim
 -   Ensure the PC running Isaac Sim and TM Simulator are on the same network and using a **wired connection**.
 A wireless connection is not recommended due to potential instability and delays.

 **Notes**: